codappix/search_core/Documentation/source/concepts.rst

 Indexing
 --------

 The indexing is done by one of the available indexer.
-It should be possible to define the indexer to use for certain document types.
-Also it should be possible to write custom indexer to use.
+For each identifier it's possible to define the indexer to use.
+Also it's possible to write custom indexer to use.

 Currently only the :ref:`TcaIndexer` is provided.